-With an unemployment rate of 7.6% in the District and a staggering 17% in the city’s poorest neighborhoods, Jubilee Jobs has a big job to do.
-And it has been doing that job for 35 years, helping 26,000 impoverished individuals obtain secure employment.
-Some have sizable gaps in employment history; others have no history at all.
-Many have faced homelessness, substance abuse, incarceration, or disabilities.
-Jubilee Jobs offers skilled, compassionate job preparation, placement, and retention services, guiding each applicant through the process: applying, interviewing, securing and holding on to that first job.
-Participants are also encouraged to move beyond entry-level employment: the Move-Up program works closely with them to address (and overcome) barriers by pursuing vocational certifications or college degree programs.
-In 2015, executive director Terry Flood was named a Washingtonian of the Year, and for good reason – last year alone, 920 people secured positions thanks to Jubilee Jobs.
-You can help even more individuals and their families move from unemployment and poverty to economic self-sufficiency.
-It's a journey worth pursuing – and supporting.
+At 5.8%, DC’s unemployment rate remains well above the national average; but in Southeast Washington, a staggering 32% of young adults are either unemployed or not in school.
+So Jubilee Jobs has a big job to do – and in 36 years, it has helped nearly 26,000 impoverished individuals obtain secure employment.
+Some have sizable gaps in employment history; some have no history at all.
+Jubilee Jobs guides applicants through the process of applying, interviewing, securing and retaining a job.
+Participants are also encouraged to move beyond entry-level employment by pursuing additional training or education.
+In 2015, executive director Terry Flood was named a Washingtonian of the Year, and with good reason: last year alone, 569 people secured positions thanks to Jubilee Jobs, including more than 300 struggling with homelessness or returning from incarceration.
+Work for sustenance, dignity, and hope: it's a journey worth pursuing – and supporting.

 Headquarters: DC-Ward 1